mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 ### TinyPilot got a new website

+When I launched TinyPilot in 2020, I told myself the website and logo were just placeholders until I found out if there was any demand for the product.
+But then things took off so quickly that I got so busy.

+In 2022, I finally hired a design agency to develop a new logo and redesign the website.

+TODO: Before and after

 The process of working with the agency was an extremely frustrating and expensive process that I wrote about previously, but the results have been great.
-I never tested it rigorously, but my gut is that the website is responsible for the steady increase in sales we saw in 2022.
+I never tested it rigorously, but my gut feeling is that the website is responsible for the steady increase in sales we saw in 2022.

-### The TinyPilot team grew from five to seven
+### The TinyPilot team grew from five people to seven

 At the end of 2021, the TinyPilot team was:

-- Me, the founder
+- Me, the sole founder
 - Two software developers
 - Two local staff who handle assembling devices and fulfilling orders
   - One of the two was also doing customer service

 At the end of 2022, we added two support engineers and adjusted responsibilities:

-- Me, the founder
+- Me, the sole founder
-- Two support engineers
 - Two software developers
 - Two local staff who handle assembling devices and fulfilling orders
-  - Both now work on customer service
+  - **Both now work on customer service**
+- **Two support engineers**

 Adding the support engineers felt like finding the missing piece of the puzzle.
-Before they joined, I was the only person handling technical support.
-Now, I only get involved in 10% of tech support issues.
-They can also do things I didn't have time to do like investigate complex bugs, write tutorials, and improve the product's diagnostic data.
+Before they joined, I was the only person handling technical support, and I was spending [about 20% of my time](/retrospectives/2022/02/#how-can-i-manage-tinypilot-with-only-20-hours-per-week) on support requests.
+Now, I spend less than 5% of my time on support requests, and customers receive faster support.
+The support engineers also do things I didn't have time for like investigating complex bugs, writing documentation, and improving our diagnostic tools.

 The team changes also stretched my skills as a manager.
 In 2021, TinyPilot's workflows were fairly simple, organizationally speaking.
 Everyone could do their work as a single person unit and either hand the result to a customer or to me.
 Adding support engineers meant figuring out how different teams work together.
 How does the customer service team escalate an issue to the support engineering team?
 How does the support engineering team coordinate product changes with the software development team?